-Dr. Christine Marie is a media psychologist, author, speaker, educator, activist and life story coach.
+Dr. Christine Marie has a PhD in Psychology with a specialty in media psychology.
+She is an author, speaker, educator, researcher, empowerment advocate, and is a certified Trauma and Resiliency Life Coach.
 In addition to her PhD, she has an MBA, an MA in psychology, a specialization certificate in Positive Psychology and Media, and is a trauma-informed media consultant.

 Dr. Christine’s doctoral research is titled The Traumatic Impact of Humiliation, Misrepresentation and Victim-blaming in the Media on Narrative Identity and Well-being.